-The Commonwealth Technology Management Policy (CTM Policy) was issued in September 2002 to establish a comprehensive and uniform policy for the management of technology investments in the Commonwealth of Virginia (COV).
-The basis for the Commonwealth's approach to technology management, as approved in the CTM Policy, is the principle of IT Investment Management (ITIM).
-In September 2008, a milestone was reached with the approval of the ITIM Standard.
+The Technology Management Policy (TM Policy) was issued in September 2002 to establish a comprehensive and uniform policy for the management of technology investments in the Commonwealth of Virginia (COV).
+The basis for the commonwealth's approach to technology management, as approved in the

 ITIM . . .
 What is it?